- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Eye Health of the Coton de Tulear Puppy
+Eye Health of the Coton de Tulear

-Your vet will confirm the condition in your Coton de Tulear by performing electroretinography which is a test that measures the electrical responses of the eye.
-Efficient treatment is not yet discovered for this disease.
-If your Coton de Tulear puppy is suffering from cataracts, the central part of their eye might appear to be cloudy because the lens would have lost its transparency.
-Cataracts may affect one eye or both.
-Cataracts can either be inherited or occur due to any other disease.
-Diabetes can be one cause of cataracts because the excess glucose can lead to causing lens to swell.
+If your coton de Tulear is suffering from cataracts, the central part of the eye appears cloudy because the lens loses its transparency.
+Cataracts affect one eye or both.
+Cataracts are inherited or occur due to another disease.
+Diabetes is one cause of cataracts because the excess glucose leads to causing the lens to swell.

-Watery eyes are also referred to as epiphora, common in many breeds along with the Coton de Tulear.
-If you see the Coton de Tulear having watery eyes without any redness on the eyes or in the surrounding skin, then it doesn't require any treatment.
-However, if Coton de Tulear's eyes are red or the skin surrounding is irritated or red, it is essential to urgently take the dog to the vet to treat the inflammation.
+Watery eyes are also referred to as epiphora, common in many breeds along with the coton de Tulear.
+If your coton de Tulear’s eyes are red or the skin surrounding is irritated or red, it is essential to take your dog to the vet to treat the inflammation.
+Watery eyes also happen due to infection or allergy, so watch your coton de Tulear and notice any signs such as a discharge or watery eye.

 Treatment & Care

-Cataracts cannot be prevented, but you can ensure that your Coton de Tulear's vision is preserved by taking steps like examining your Coton de Tulear's eye annually or every 6 months.
-You should also take your Coton de Tulear to the vet when their eyes look bluish-gray or cloudy and take your dog to the vet if you notice that your dog is having trouble with his vision.
-Additionally, find out the medical history of your dog's parents, and be aware and prevent conditions that might cause cataracts in your Coton de Tulear, for instance, diabetes.
+Cataracts are not preventable, but ensure that your coton de Tulear’s vision is preserved by taking steps like examining your coton de Tulear’s eye annually or every 6 months.
+Take your coton de Tulear to the vet if their eyes look bluish-gray or cloudy and if you notice that your dog is having trouble with their vision.

 Eye Health Supplements We Love

-- Vision Supplement for Small Dogs
+1. Vision Supplement for Small Dogs

 by Ocu-GLO